 Wheel alignments are a part of regular routine maintenance to ensure your tires last their intended lifetime.
 By getting a tire alignment, you are preventing your vehicle from driving abnormally such as excessive vibrations and poor handling.
-Depending on the manufacturer like Acura, Honda, Infiniti, Lexus, there are different specifications on how to tilt and position the tires on the vehicle.
+Depending on the manufacturer like Toyota, Honda, Infiniti, Lexus, there are different specifications on how to tilt and position the tires on the vehicle.
 If you don’t get a wheel alignment after noticing different warning signs or ignoring vehicle maintenance schedules, you risk having uneven tread wear and your safety.

 Here are some signs that you may need to get a wheel alignment: